Phalaenopsis schilleriana 'Avi'

 I bought this orchid from a seller in Texas a few years ago; it was just exiting the seedling stage, but took another two years to bloom.
 It initially had a hard time adapting to my northern Wisconsin conditions--it just stalled out, pouting, doing nothing for months.
 Once I realized it dearly missed the heat, giving it a home on a heat mat during the day (set on a timer, it turns off at night) allowed it to hit its ideal temperature range.
 And this baby likes it hot: days of 84-91 F, with summer nights in the mid-70s, and winter nights in the mid-to-high 60s.
 Endemic to the Philippines, these temps make sense.

 Watering can also be a bit different for Phal. schilleriana.
 It thrives with very frequent, heavy waterings June through September, and very infrequent watering January through April.
 In its native home, it blooms in spring.
-For me, its initial bloom was in December.
+For me, its initial bloom was in December, later inflorescences bloomed in February/March.
 It had a cooler, drier rest in the cold white north for the months leading up to its bloom, so this makes sense.

 I grow Phal. schilleriana in a chunky mix of leca, medium-size bark, coarse perlite, and charcoal.
 This allows good air movement through the mix, while keeping the humidity around the roots high.
 In the wild, it is epiphytic, so high humidity (60-80%) and good air movement is appreciated by this species.